AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/testing_smart_contracts.rst

 GreeterContract Testing
 -----------------------

-The aelf-developer-tools greatly simplifies unit tests.
-This tutorial will test the GreeterContract for reference.
+The aelf-developer-tools greatly simplify unit tests.
+This tutorial will demonstrate how to test the GreeterContract for reference.

-AElf Contract TestKit is a testing framework specifically used to test AElf smart contracts.
-With this framework, you can simulate the execution of a transaction by constructing a stub of a smart contract and using the methods provided by the Stub instance (corresponding to the contract's Actions methods) and query (corresponding to the Views methods of the contract), and then get the transaction execution results in the test case.
+AElf Contract TestKit is a testing framework designed specifically for testing AElf smart contracts.
+With this framework, you can simulate the execution of a transaction by constructing a stub of a smart contract and utilize the methods provided by the Stub instance (corresponding to the contract's Action methods) for executing transactions and queries (corresponding to the Views methods of the contract) to obtain transaction execution results in the test case.

-As you can see, test code is placed in the test folder.
-This test folder usually contains a project file (.csproj) and at least two .cs files.
-The project file is a basic C# xUnit test project file, to which we've added some references.
+As you can observe, the test code is located within the test folder.
+Typically, this test folder contains a project file (.csproj) and at least two .cs files.
+The project file serves as a standard C# xUnit test project file, with additional references included as needed.

 ::